 Instructors often aim for learning to transfer, or generalize, to different contexts.
 Whether retrieval practice supports transfer has long been an open question.
 In the first research on this issue involving triple associate words (e.g., “desk-paper-ink”), I discovered that retrieval practice on a word from a triple associate (e.g., “desk”) enhances recall for that word but not unpracticed words (e.g., “ink”).
 This lack of transfer (Pan, Wong, Potter, Mejia, & Rickard, Memory & Cognition, 2016) identifies an important boundary condition of the technique, helps elucidate its underlying mechanisms, and has practical implications: students should expect strong but selective benefits, particularly when learning related words or concepts.
-I have extended this line of work to Advanced Placement History and Biology facts (Pan, Gopal, & Rickard, Journal of Educational Psychology, 2016), term-definition facts (Pan & Rickard, Journal of Experimental Psychology: Applied, 2017), and a comparison of paired and triple associates (Rickard & Pan, in preparation).
+I have extended this line of work to Advanced Placement History and Biology facts (Pan, Gopal, & Rickard, Journal of Educational Psychology, 2016), term-definition facts (Pan & Rickard, Journal of Experimental Psychology: Applied, 2017), scientific concepts (Pan, Hutter, D'Andrea, Unwalla, & Rickard, under review), and a comparison of paired and triple associates (Rickard & Pan, under review).

 Learning two or more skills or concepts at a time by alternating between them during training (e.g., given concepts A, B and C, using an ABCABC schedule) yields benefits over conventional blocked practice (e.g., using an AABBCC schedule) for motor skills, visual category learning, and math.
 However, research on educational uses of this technique, called interleaved practice, is still in its infancy (Pan, Scientific American, 2015).
 For example, there has been little evidence that interleaved practice benefits language learning.
 In one the first studies to address this issue, I investigated the effectiveness of interleaving vs. blocking for learning Spanish verb conjugation skills (i.e., specifying the correct verb ending for a given pronoun verb/tense combination in either the preterite or imperfect tenses).
 When training occurred in a single session, interleaving yielded learning that was on par or reduced relative to blocking; when interleaved occurred across two sessions of training, it yielded large benefits over blocking (Pan, Tajran, Lovelett, Osuna, & Rickard, under review).
 This suggests that spaced practice, which is an inherent component of interleaving, may be a key contributor to its learning benefits for foreign language learning.